ncatlab/nlab-content/pages/1472.md

 It is noteworthy that already in this mathematical formulation of experimentally well-confirmed fundamental physics the seed of higher differential cohomology is hidden: Dirac had not only identified the [[electromagnetic field]] as a [[line bundle]] with connection, but he also correctly identified (rephrased in modern language) its underlying cohomological [[Chern class]] with the (physically hypothetical but formally inevitable) [[magnetic charge]] located in [[spacetime]].
 But in order to make sense of this, he had to resort to removing the support of the magnetic charge density from the spacetime manifold, because Maxwell's equations imply that at the support of any magnetic charge the 2-form representing the [[field strength]] of the [[electromagnetic field]] is in fact _not_ closed and hence in particular _not_ the curvature 2-form of an ordinary connection on an ordinary bundle.

-In ([Freed](#Freed)) Dirac's old argument was finally patched by refining the model for the electomagentic field one more step:
+In ([Freed](#Freed)) this old argument was improved by refining the model for the electromagentic field one more step:
 [[Dan Freed]] notices that the charge current 3-form is itself to be regarded as a curvature, but for a connection on a [[circle n-bundle with connection|circle 2-bundle with connection]] -- also called a [[bundle gerbe]] -- , which is a cocycle in degree 3 [[ordinary differential cohomology]].
 Accordingly, the [[electromagnetic field]] is fundamentally not quite a [[line bundle]], but a [[twisted bundle]] with connection, with the twist being the [[magnetic charge]] 3-cocycle.
 Freed shows that this perspective is inevitable for understanding the [[quantum anomaly]] of the [[action functional]] for [[electromagnetism]] is the presence of magnetic charge.

 In summary, the experimentally verified models, to date, of fundamental physics are based on the notion of (twisted) $U(n)$-principal bundles with connection for the [[Yang-Mills field]] and $O(d,1)$-principal bundles with connection for the description of [[gravity]], hence on nonabelian differential cohomology in degree 2 (possibly with a degree-3 twist).